JohnDeery/cacheBuster/README.md

 ## Changelog
 ~2014~

+2014-04-19 - Updated to work with 2.2.0.
+Removed the custom directory separator code and switch to use the PHP constant.

 2014-02-21 - Update some more code, added in notification area but it's not quite working yet (TODO - make it work)

 2014-02-21 - Rebranded to cacheBuster and set version to 1.0, updated code to use a better check for directory seperator